quangctkm9207/mobile-guidelines/android-code-conventions.md

   * [Resource names](#resource-names)

 ## Acknowledgments
-It is recommended to apply immediately when developing new projects.
+For new projects, it can be applied without much restriction.
-In case of working in or contributing to existing projects, developers should show respect to existing code style, only make changes if it is allowed.
+In case of working in or contributing to existing projects, let's follow existing code style to make it consistent and show respect with other developers.
+We should make changes if there are reasonable reasons which are approved by project's leader and other team members.

 ## File names